Art Lover’s Guide to Paris: Museums, Architecture & Street Art

 Location: 14 Rue de la Rochefoucauld, 75009 Paris

 Gustave Moreau was a painter of the French Symbolist school and was an important influence on his most famous student, Henri Matisse.
 Now you can explore Moreau’s perfectly preserved 19th-century home including his studio, office, and private living areas.
-However, the real gem of visiting this museum is the spiral staircase which has to be one of the most beautiful and most romantic staircases I’ve ever seen.
+It’s a small but perfectly formed museum.

 Architecture